t-iwamura/job-scraper/README.md

 ## Prerequisites

-This package needs Google Chrome.
+This app needs Google Chrome.

 ### Windows

 Here, I suppose you are using WSL(Windows Subsystem for Linux).

 1. Install Google Chrome for Linux on WSL.

 ```shell